craigfrancis/php-null-coercion-consistency-rfc/readme.md

 ./vendor/bin/psalm
 No errors found!
 ```
-Note: Psalm can detect this problem at [levels 1, 2, and 3](https://psalm.dev/docs/running_psalm/error_levels/); and don't use a baseline to hide issues.
+Note: Psalm can detect this problem at [levels 1, 2, and 3](https://psalm.dev/docs/running_psalm/error_levels/) (don't use a baseline to hide issues).

 ```cli
 composer require --dev phpstan/phpstan